staeter/work-in-progress/dialogue.md

 ## Core Principles

-These core principles are idealistic and unreachable but they serve as a north star.
+These core principles might be idealistic and unreachable but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

 1. **Respectful**: Foster goodwill, empathy and constructive communication.
-2. **Purposeful**: Encourage mindful and intentional technology use, prioritizing meaningful activities over passive consumption.
+2. **Purposeful**: Avoid addictive patterns to encourage mindful and intentional technology use.
 3. **Expressive**: Enable creative expression and knowledge sharing.
 4. **Collaborative**: Facilitate collective organization and decision-making.
 5. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.